M

 Online ESL teacher Sallie uses TPR, realia, and other strategies to motivate her students.

-Many teachers choose from the collection of humanistic approaches (TPR, for example) and communicative approaches (the direct method and CLT).
 Often, they incorporate bits and pieces of many other teaching strategies for ESL learners and use what works best for their individual students.
 Generally speaking, there is no one-size-fits-all methodology.
 Each group of learners will have varying learning styles and preferences.
-For that reason, conducting a needs assessment is a great starting place for teachers who aren’t sure which methodology, or methodologies, to apply.
+For that reason, conducting a needs assessment is a great starting point for teachers who are unsure which methodology, or methodologies, to apply.

-For example, a teacher who uses mostly the direct method may occasionally do a lot of grammar explanation when preparing students for English proficiency exams, such as teaching Pearson Test of English (PTE) test prep, or a CLT advocate may borrow some aspects of the direct method or use TPR.
+For example, a teacher who uses mainly the Direct Method may occasionally do a lot of grammar explanation when preparing students for English proficiency exams, such as teaching the Pearson Test of English (PTE) exam prep, or a CLT advocate may borrow some aspects of the Direct Method or use TPR.

-• Pro Tip: Another great way to combine or develop teaching methods is to frequently reflect on your teaching style by using a journal where you write down comments, note adjustments, and brainstorm how you can change certain methods or procedures if necessary.
+• Pro Tip: Another great way to combine or develop teaching methods is to frequently reflect on your teaching style by using a journal where you write down comments, note adjustments, and brainstorm how you can adapt specific methods or procedures as needed.

 The list of ESL teaching styles doesn’t have to end here!
 You can find your own favorite TEFL/TESOL method from among those listed above, combine several strategies for teaching your ESL students, or develop your own ESL teaching methods and techniques.
-For a full breakdown of the different methodologies and how to evaluate your students’ needs, download Bridge’s ESL Methodologies Guide.
+For a comprehensive breakdown of the various methodologies and guidance on evaluating your students’ needs, download Bridge’s ESL Methodologies Guide.

-Delve deeper into these and other ESL teaching methods and techniques with Bridge Professional TEFL/TESOL Certificate courses.
+Dive deeper into these and other ESL teaching methods and techniques with the Bridge 120-hour Master TEFL Certificate.

 After backpacking Australia on a Working Holiday visa, Bridge graduate Johanna traveled to Japan for a year to teach English.
 She then moved to New Zealand for another two years before returning to her chosen home country, Japan, where she currently lives.
 Now, with more than eight years of professional English teaching experience, Johanna enjoys her expat life in Japan teaching teenagers at a private junior and senior high school, where she recently received tenure after only two years.
 When she’s not teaching, Johanna continues to travel regionally and explore new places.